On rings of supersymmetric polynomials: Abstract

 \section{Abstract}

 We consider three types of rings of supersymmetric polynomials: polynomial ones $\Lambda_{m,n}$, partially polynomial $\Lambda_{m,n}^{+y}$ and Laurent supersymmetric rings $\Lambda_{m,n}^{\pm}$.
 For each type of rings we give their descriptions in terms of generators and relations.
 As a corollary we get for $n\ge m$ an isomorphism $\Lambda_{m,n}^{+y}=\Lambda_{m,m}^{+y}\otimes\Lambda^{+y}_{0,n-m}$.
-We also have the same sort of isomorphism for polynomial rings, but in this case the isomorphism does not preserve the grading.
-For each type of rings we also construct some natural basis consisting of Euler characters.
+It is also true for polynomial rings, but in this case the isomorphism does not preserve the grading.
+For each type of rings some natural basis consisting of Euler supercharacters is constructed.